 2016 Australian Awards for University Teaching - Citation for Outstanding Contributions to Student Learning

 2013 Flinders University - Vice-Chancellor's Award for Excellence in Teaching

 2013 Flinders University - Faculty of Medicine, Nursing & Health Sciences Executive Dean's Excellence in Teaching Award

 2006 Ember Venning Postgraduate Research Scholarship in Speech Pathology and Audiology ($2,500)

-Chris is Dean (Education) in the College of Nursing and Health Sciences.
-She also supervises research higher degree students and is actively researching in the areas of: early communication development; assessment of bilingual children's language skills; and allied health workforce.
+Chris is interim Pro Vice Chancellor (Learning and Teaching Innovation).
+She also supervises research higher degree students and is actively researching in the areas of: early communication development; assessment of bilingual children's language skills; and health workforce.

 Member of Speech Pathology Australia (Certified Practising Speech Pathologist)

 Executive Member, Australian Council of Deans of Health Sciences